Rishabh672003/Programming-Notes/Data-Structures/Trees/07-level-order.md

 ## Level Order Traversal [BFS] C++ Implementation

-==> We'll need two data sructures, A queue and a vector of vectors.
+==> We'll need two data structures, A queue and a vector of vectors.

 --> The Queue will hold the roots of tree.